khudgins/documentation/automation/deployment_configuration/tier.rst

    Service, Edit

 Editing a service presents several options.
-The options presented here control how enStratus treats your service and what information is passed to your service when changes occur.
+The options presented here control how Enstratius treats your service and what information is passed to your service when changes occur.

 1. **Backup Frequency**

-   The backup frequency setting controls the frequency with which enStratus calls any custom backup script located in /mnt/services/$serviceID/enstratus/bin/enstratus-backupService.
+   The backup frequency setting controls the frequency with which Enstratius calls any custom backup script located in /mnt/services/$serviceID/enstratus/bin/enstratus-backupService.
-   This is a service level backup and enStratus will store the resulting backup file in cloud storage.
+   This is a service level backup and Enstratius will store the resulting backup file in cloud storage.

 2. **Configuration**